ranjithreddy-31/flask-react/README.md

 # Flask + React App

 This project is a full-stack application built with Flask (for the backend) and React (for the frontend).
-It includes several endpoints for managing different functionalities such as Todo List, Expression Calculator, and Web Scraper.
+It includes several endpoints for managing different functionalities.

 ## Features
 - **Fee:**